wp-plugins/waterwoo-pdf/readme.txt

 **Features:**

 * Watermark only designated PDF downloads (as specified by you), or *all* PDF downloads from your site
-* Files do not need to be in a specific directory or even the same domain as your Woocommerce installation
+* Files do not need to be in a specific directory
 * Watermark can be moved on the page, allowing for different paper sizes (such as letter, A4, legal, etc)
 * Watermark is applied to **all** pages of **every** PDF purchased
 * Watermarks upon click of either the customer's order confirmation page link or email order confirmation link